-A CAUTION Do Not install the refrigerator where the temperature will drop below 55°F (13°C) or rise above 110°F (43°C).
-The compressor will not be able to maintain proper temperatures inside the refrigerator.
+ACAUTION Do Not install the refrigerator where the temperature will drop below 55°F (13°C) or rise above 110°F (43°C).
+At these temperature extremes, the compressor will not be able to maintain proper temperatures inside the refrigerator.